 - welfare advisers - in contracted organisations, or the Citizens Advice Bureau.

 Adult guidance workers may work with individuals or groups in a variety of settings.

 Tasks generally involve:

-- providing clients with information and advice in person, via email or telephone on the options open to them
+- providing clients with advice in person, via email or the telephone

 - managing a caseload, which is often comprised of a particular client group